2025 NASCAR Craftsman Truck Series Championship Race

-The 2025 NASCAR Craftsman Truck Series Championship Race was the 25th and final stock car race of the 2025 NASCAR Craftsman Truck Series, and the The race was held on Friday, October 31, 2025, at Phoenix Raceway in Avondale, Arizona, a 1 mi tri-oval track.
+The 2025 NASCAR Craftsman Truck Series Championship Race was the 25th and final stock car race of the 2025 NASCAR Craftsman Truck Series.
+The race was held on Friday, October 31, 2025, at Phoenix Raceway in Avondale, Arizona, a 1 mi tri-oval track.
 The race was contested over 161 laps, extended from 150 laps due to multiple overtime restarts.

 In an action-packed race with late drama, Corey Heim, driving for Tricon Garage, would finish off a record-breaking season, rebounding from a late restart and making a seven-wide pass from the tenth position, and after climbing to second when another caution came out, he passed Ty Majeski on the final restart to earn his 23rd career NASCAR Craftsman Truck Series win, and a series record 12th of the season, clinching his first career Truck Series championship.
 Majeski settled for second to finish second in the championship, Kaden Honeycutt finished third in the championship with a third-place finish, and Tyler Ankrum rounded out the Championship 4 drivers with a 14th place finish, and fourth in the championship standings.

 This was the fifth and last consecutive championship race held at Phoenix as the event will move to Homestead–Miami Speedway in 2026 for the first time since 2019.
 Phoenix will continue to serve as the championship race in the future, but on a rotational deal.

 This was also the final full-time race for longtime veteran Matt Crafton, who announced his retirement from full-time racing on August 18.